arnlen/flying-robots/source/about/index.markdown

 <img class="about-profile-image" alt="Arnaud Lenglet" src="/images/Arnaud Lenglet GitHub.jpeg">

+Flying things are great.
+Robots are awesome.
+So flying robots must be AMAZING!
+That's why you'll find on this site all kind of flying robots projects.
+From balloons, to zappelin, through drones, planes and even rockets - all built with Arduino, Rasperry or other cool tools - let's build flying machines!

 Hi!
 My name is Arnaud Lenglet, I'm a space and robotics enthusiast.
 Developer for years, I like creating and hacking things.
 When it comes to robots - and especially space ones - I can become mad very fast!
 That's why I've created this blog: to share my experiences on those fascinating topics.
 My not-so-secret long-term goal is to build a rocket.